gethiox/HIDI/README.md

 ## Warning
 **This is development branch, there is no guarantee that everything works correctly**

+## In progress
+These are things that I want to make before 1.0 release:
+- [ ] Proper logging with multi-level debug option
+  - [x] serialized logs in entire application
+  - [x] gocui cli view for logging, device statistics and virtual LCD information
+  - [ ] log deserialization
+  - [ ] pretty print for logs
+- [ ] Improve throttling logic to the best possible solution
+- [ ] General code cleanup

 # HIDI

 Flexible HID to MIDI translation layer